simple-crypto/simple-website/organization.md

 a need of re-design, this re-design is automatically suggested as a potential development for the coming year.
 * <strong><em>Final release.</em></strong> Once the code has been gold-sponsored
-for at least 5 years, it is released under a non-copyleft license for the whole community.
+for 5 years, it is released under a non-copyleft license for the whole community.

 **<a name="licenses">Licencing policy of the association</a>**

 * <strong><em>Contributor License Agreement (CLA).</em></strong>
+We welcome contributions to our projects through bug reports, code and documentation contributions.
+Please see our <a href="https://github.com/simple-crypto/">Github page</a>.
+You can also submit contributions by <a href="mailto:info@simple-crypto.dev">e-mail</a>.

-We ask contributors (individual or enterprises) to sign a CLA.
+Before we can accept your code/documentation contributions, we need you to sign a CLA.
 It aims to:
 	* Ensure that SIMPLE-Crypto can relicense the works;
 	* Enable the dual-licensing model;
 	* Ensure that SIMPLE-Crypto has authority to enforce the (open source) license clauses;